gobitfly/etherchain-light/README.md

 # Etherchain Light
-### Portable blockchain explorer for your private Ethereum chain
+### Lightweight blockchain explorer for your private Ethereum chain

 Etherchain Light is an Ethereum blockchain explorer built with NodeJS and Express.
 It does not require an external database and retrieves all information on the fly from a backend Parity Ethereum node.